+Today we’re showing you how to ‘take a seat’ to transform a vintage metal stool.
 A few months ago we were cleaning up the garage and found a bunch of things we had forgotten about (out of sight, out of mind!).
-You already saw the Phoenix sewing machine base makeover we did.
-Here’s what else we found:

 I took the vinyl plastic off the seat cushion.
-The foam was still in good shape so I added some batting on top of it to soften the edges before the final upholstery.
+With the foam still in good shape, I simply added batting on top of it to soften the edges before the final upholstery.